11 best Amtrak trips from Indianapolis

 Lafayette, Indiana

 Lafayette, Indiana is the home of Purdue University and is only 1.5 hours away from Indianapolis via train.
 A Saturday day trip is easily doable, with plenty of time to see the sights or go to a Purdue sporting event.
-You’ll arrive at 7:30 a.m. and the return train departs Lafayette around 10 p.m.
+You’ll arrive in the morning and the return train departs Lafayette at night.
 Top things to do include exploring the Wabash Heritage Trail next to the Wabash River, having a meal at Triple XXX (featured on “Diners, Drive-Ins and Dives”) and visiting The Hann Museum and the Columbian Park Zoo.
 Adults can also have a drink the Knickerbocker Salon, which claims to be the oldest bar in Indiana.

 Chicago